ACL Rehabilitation Robertsville, MO

 • Complete involvement in sport-specific training.

-• Sustained proprioceptive and balance activities.
+• Continuous proprioception and balance exercises.

 • Regular check-ins with your Robertsville, MO physical therapist to monitor progress and adjust the program as needed.